A Slow Conversation on Sustainable Practice

 A wasi in JawJaw (2008) is a short documentary film recorded during a trip to the interior of Suriname.
 Rainbow Soulclub members Ebby Addo and Roy Telgt (a.k.a.
 Totty) are given a ritual washing and treatment against addiction by Mr. Amou, a local Obiya man (medicine man).

-After screening the film, spiritual holistic therapist Orsine Walden will dissect the ritual conducted in A wasi in JawJaw, through a lecture on ancient African principles.
+After screening the film, spiritual holistic therapist Orsine Walden will dissect the ritual conducted in A wasi in JawJaw, through a lecture on ancient West African principles.

 Orsine Walden is a spiritual healer, poet and holistic therapist applying ancient African principles.
 Walden descends from the Marron Saamaka freedom fighters, who built their own communities and have resisted slavery not only in Suriname, but also in other regions on the South American continent.